winduum/winduum-docs/docs/docs/config.md

 * **preflight** - custom modern css reset is used, see [Reset](layout/reset)
 * **container** - custom container css is used, see [Container](layout/container)

-Winduum also exports useful helper classes you can use in your `tailwind.config.cjs`, see [`utils/tailwind.js`](https://github.com/winduum/winduum/blob/main/utils/tailwind.js) for more info.
+Winduum also exports useful helper functions you can use in your `tailwind.config.cjs`, see [`utils/tailwind.js`](https://github.com/winduum/winduum/blob/main/utils/tailwind.js) for more info.

 ## colors
 * **Type:** `string[]`
 * **Default:** `['background', 'default', 'light', 'dark', 'primary', 'secondary', warning', 'error', 'info', 'success', 'accent', 'current']`

-These are additional colors that can be used with TailwindCSS as CSS properties, which can be then defined in `.css`.
+These are additional color tokens that can be used with TailwindCSS as CSS properties, which can be then defined in `.css`.
 See [Colors](colors) for more info.

 Example `bg-primary`:
 ```css